 We want our fellows to develop skills to:

-- Treat child psychopathology in a bio-psycho-social context of development
+- treat child psychopathology in a bio-psycho-social context of development

-- Emphasize family-centered & culturally competent care
+- emphasize culturally competent and family centered care

-- Utilize community-based settings & systems of care
+- explore community-based settings systems of care

-- Advocate for youth & their families
+- advocate for youth and their families